 From the sea walls of the palace cannon fired seven rounds for a boy, three for a girl, five times in twenty-four hours.
 Firmans announced the news to the rest of the empire.
 Processions escorted a jewelled cradle and cradle-cover through the streets of the city to the imperial palace.
 In the palace the bedroom of the mother was crowded with the wives of the most senior officials of the empire, who rose in respect when the cradle arrived.

-The night sky also reflected the Sultans splendour.
-To mark dynastic weddings and circumcisions, and religious festivals such as the Prophets birthday, ships, mosques and palaces were illuminated by small lamps.
-Illuminated messages, strung between the minarets, spelt out: My sovereign, may you live a thousand years!
+The night sky also reflected the Sultan’s splendour.
+To mark dynastic weddings and circumcisions, and religious festivals such as the Prophet’s birthday, ships, mosques and palaces were illuminated by small lamps.
+Illuminated messages, strung between the minarets, spelt out: ‘My sovereign, may you live a thousand years!’
 Boats with red, blue or green paper lanterns, looking like fireflies, turned the Bosphorus and the Golden Horn into a sea of fire.

-They then worked as gardeners in the imperial palace, sailors in the imperial navy, or on building sites in the city.
-Eventually they joined the Janissaries.
+The others were given to the Turks and sent to farms in Anatolia to learn Turkish.
+Subsequently they worked as gardeners in the Imperial Palace, sailors in the Imperial navy, or on building sites in the city.
+Eventually they too joined the Janissaries.
 A force numbering some fifteen to twenty thousand, the Janissaries were the spearhead of the Ottoman army and the principal military and police force in Constantinople itself.
 They patrolled the walls, garrisoned the Seven Towers, enforced law and order, guarded the Patriarch and the Sultan himself.

 Be damned, O Emperor, be thrice damned

 For the evil you have done and the evil you do.

 You catch and shackle the old and the archpriests